Brest, Belarus: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-Synagogues may have dress requirements.
+Synagogues may enforce dress requirements.
 At cinema "Belarus':

-If you visit the Outdoor Railway Museum, wear museum-appropriate clothing and take:
+If you see the Outdoor Railway Museum, wear museum-appropriate clothing and take:

 February

-Traveling to Brest in February, you will notice that it is frigid and somewhat snowy.
-Expect it to rain a bit less than half of the time and snow about half of the time.
+If you are traveling to Brest in February, you will notice that it is frosty and somewhat snowy.
+Expect it to rain regularly and snow about half of the time.
 Daytime temperatures are in the low 30s F (single digits C).

 What to wear/what to pack: